 Asian shares plummet as global fallout from US investment bank’s collapse deepens.

 Speaking to Al Jazeera, Manus Cranny, a market analyst in London, said: “I don’t think anybody can say this is the bottom of the market.
-I think there are more issues to come in terms of write downs [lowering value].
+I think there are more issues to come in terms of right downs.

 “The fundamentals for all of us on a global scale are going to change in terms of what we can borrow, the terms on which we can borrow and the amount and repayment programmes.

 “Better governance [is needed] and whether we go down the road of regulation is yet to be seen.”

 Rating agencies Standard & Poor’s, Moody’s and Fitch all lowered AIG’s credit score, and the Wall Street said on Tuesday that people close to the situation say AIG may be forced into filing for bankruptcy if it cannot secure sufficient fresh funding by Wednesday.

 In Europe, the London stock market dived 3.34 per cent in afternoon deals.

 The FTSE-100 index dropped below 5,000 for the first time since July 2005, when the British capital was hit by a wave of attacks on its public transport system.

 In Moscow, Russia’s main RTS stock market was suspended after falling by more than 11 per cent, while Paris shed 2.12 per cent and Frankfurt lost 1.97 percent.